ShikaSong/Career-Path/README.md

 ## What will I do in a month?(Until 0724)
 Hopefully I could be right fit in friendly team.
 I want to become skilled in one specifical field like Java Programming or other field.
 Well I mean keep completing my daily tasks
+## 0625 Update

+I return to my old company which means I continue to work for the same company after I quit the job just a week ago.